bmlt-enabled/crouton/readme.txt

 == Changelog ==

 = 3.11.3 =
-* Add field for Virtual Meeting Additional Info to metadata template
+* Add field virtual_meeting_additional_info to Meeting Data Template.
+This is intended to hold information such as a meeting ID and password (requires root server 2.15.4).

 = 3.11.2 =
 * Bug fix for handling long URLs in 3rd column [#231]